evolvingstuff/vdw2/content/posts/little-vitamin-d-while-pregnant-in-asia-survey.md

 #### VitaminDWiki recommends: 50,000 IU D3 weekly before, during, and after pregnancy

- **Preferably starting 50,000 IU daily for the first week. %%%Otherwise it takes 5 month for the vitamin D levels to plateau%%% %%% <span style="color:orange;">Any amount of Vitamin D is far better than no Vitamin D</span>%%%No Vitamin D screening nor test is needed**
+ **Preferably starting 50,000 IU daily for the first week.
+Otherwise it takes 5 month for the vitamin D levels to plateau  <span style="color:orange;">Any amount of Vitamin D is far better than no Vitamin D</span>No Vitamin D screening nor test is needed**

  **Note: Vitamin D2 should NOT be taken, and if taken, D2 must be daily**